Indiana

 Biometric Data Definition

-Biometric data under the ICDPA means data generated by automatic measurements of an individual's biological characteristics, such as a fingerprint, voiceprint, retina or iris image, or other unique biological patterns.
+Biometric data under the INCDPA means data generated by automatic measurements of an individual's biological characteristics, such as a fingerprint, voiceprint, retina or iris image, or other unique biological patterns.
 The definition specifically excludes physical or digital photographs, video or audio recordings, and data generated from those recordings.
 It also excludes information collected for health care treatment, payment, or operations under HIPAA.

 Children's Data

-Business Obligations Under the ICDPA
+Business Obligations Under the INCDPA

 Privacy Notice Requirements